How Secure are Open APIs?

 Securing your open APIs

-Creating a resilient API environment is critical to protecting your financial services organisation, customers and any connected TPPs, starting with securing the API’s three points of vulnerability with the appropriate mitigation methods:
+Creating a resilient API environment is critical to protecting your financial services organization, customers and any connected TPPs, starting with securing the API’s three points of vulnerability with the appropriate mitigation methods:

 At Netacea, we take a revolutionary approach to bot management, applying a single solution with innovative coverage across all API points of vulnerability.
-We monitor all site visits to a specified path and analyse them in context relative to each of the visitors to the enterprise estate.
-This enables us to understand not just whether a user is human or bot, but whether a user has good or bad intent.
+We monitor all site visits to a specified path and analyze them in context relative to each of the visitors to the enterprise estate.
+This enables us to understand not just whether a user is a human or bot, but whether a user has good or bad intent.
+To find out how we can help you stop malicious bots, talk to our team today.